What is a smart sensor?

 A smart sensor is a device that takes input from the physical environment and uses built-in compute resources to perform predefined functions upon detection of specific input and then process data before passing it on.

-Smart sensors enable more accurate and automated collection of environmental data with less erroneous noise amongst the accurately recorded information.
-These devices are used for monitoring and control mechanisms in a wide variety of environments including smart grids, battlefield reconnaissance, exploration and many science applications.
+Smart sensors enable more accurate and automated collection of environmental data with less erroneous noise among the accurately recorded information.
+These devices are used for monitoring and control mechanisms in a variety of environments, including smart grids, battlefield reconnaissance, exploration and many science applications.

-The smart sensor is also a crucial and integral element in the internet of things (IoT), the increasingly prevalent environment in which almost anything imaginable can be outfitted with a unique identifier and the ability to transmit data over the internet or a similar network.
-One implementation of smart sensors is as components of a wireless sensor and actuator network (WSAN) whose nodes can number in the thousands, each of which is connected with one or more other sensors and sensor hubs, as well as individual actuators.
+The smart sensor is also a crucial and integral element in the internet of things.
+IoT technology makes it possible to provide a unique identifier for almost anything and to transmit data from or about those things over the internet or a similar sensor network.
+One implementation of smart sensors is as components of a wireless sensor and actuator network, which can have thousands of nodes.
+Each node is connected to one or more other sensors and sensor hubs as well as to individual actuators.

-Compute resources are typically provided by low-power mobile microprocessors.
-At a minimum, a smart sensor is made of a sensor, a microprocessor and communication technology of some kind.
-The compute resources must be an integral part of the physical design -- a sensor that just sends its data along for remote processing isn't considered a smart sensor.
+Low-power mobile microprocessors typically provide compute resources in IoT environments.
+At a minimum, a smart sensor is made of a sensor, a microprocessor and wireless communication technology of some kind.
+The compute resources must be an integral part of the physical design.
+A sensor that just sends its data along for remote processing isn't considered a smart sensor.

 A smart sensor might also include several other components besides the primary sensor.
-These components can include transducers, amplifiers, excitation control, analog filters and compensation.
+These components can include transducers, amplifiers, excitation control, analog filters, analog-to-digital converters, and compensation that provides a built-in correction of less-than-ideal measurements or output.
 A smart sensor also incorporates software-defined elements that provide functions such as data conversion, digital processing and communication to external devices.

 How do smart sensors work?

-Smart sensors also contain integrated communications capabilities that enable them to be connected to a private network or to the internet.
-This enables communication to external devices.
+Smart sensor technology also contain integrated communications capabilities that let them connect to a private cloud computing environment or the internet.
+This lets them communicate with external devices.

 What are smart sensors used for?